 Instead of filling every corner of your room with big, clunky pieces, a better strategy is to use a few bold pieces to redecorate.

 A good way to achieve it is through using jewelry as decoration.
 You may have a few choice items, or statement pieces, that you don’t wear every day, for one reason or another.
 Creating displays for your jewelry, and placing them strategically throughout the house, can minimize clutter while also giving a personal touch to your living space.
 This is important, of course, as it can act as a reminder of your individuality.
 And owning who you are – as a unique human – is a big contributor to mental well being.
+For furniture, antiques, or old clothes you rarely use, you may decide to put it on sale.
+You can rent out a self storage facility close to your home to store them for the meantime.

 You can further develop your sense of self-worth by putting focus into the areas that matter.